First Day After surgery

 From a purely visual perspective, if either of your eyes can see adequately then you can drive say in a week.

 If you have problems with your eyes other than cataract, then these other problems could limit your final best vision after cataract removal.

 Several additional considerations (such as dust) other than just vision should go into your decision about driving safety.

 The question of when to resume driving is an important one as many have cataract surgery specifically to improve their driving vision.

 The day of your cataract removal you will not be able to drive yourself home after your cataract removal procedure.
 A friend or family member will need to drive you home and stay with you for a while as you adjust.

 Your old glasses may not be the correct prescription anymore.
-Two to four weeks after the procedure, your eye doctor will change your glasses to match the needs of your new vision.
+A week after the procedure, your eye doctor will change your glasses to match the needs of your new vision.

 Some patients are more sensitive to light during the early healing period after cataract surgery.
 We provide some wraparound sunglasses to our patients to help with this.
 If you step outside with those sunglasses, but still feel sensitive to the light, it would be wise to delay driving until it is comfortable.

 If we can answer any other questions, please schedule a time to meet us or send us a note.